-You may receive a credit of up to two years for technical training, apprenticeship training, or education toward the four years of required practical experience.
+You may receive a credit of up to three years for technical training, apprenticeship training, or education toward the four years of required practical experience.

 At least one year must be practical experience.
 You must provide written documentation of any training or education claimed in place of experience.
 To have your education reviewed for credit, submit your official sealed transcripts for evaluation.
 If you received your degree outside of the United States, your transcripts must be translated and evaluated by an accredited evaluation service that does business within the United States.

 The CSLB may credit training, apprenticeship, or education as follows:

-- A maximum of 1-1/2 years upon submission of transcipts of the following:
+- A maximum of 1-1/2 years upon submission of official transcripts of the following:

 - An A.A. degree from an accredited school or college in building or construction management.

-- A maximum of two years upon submission of transcripts of any of the following:
+- A maximum of two years upon submission of official transcripts of any of the following: